 #5 – Type of Coupon Rate

 - Regular Income: Fixed income securities will provide fixed income regularly, like monthly, quarterly, half-yearly, or yearly.
 In these securities, investors know what they will get on their investment and when they will get it.

-- Less Risk: In fixed income securities risk are very low because the return on these securities is not associated with market risks like shares or mutual fund.
+- Less Risk: In fixed income securities, the risk is very low because the return on these securities is not associated with market risks like shares or mutual funds.
 Therefore, it is helpful to investors who do not want to take a risk.

 - Priority at the Time of Liquidation: In case of liquidation or insolvency,Insolvency,Insolvency is when the company fails to fulfill its financial obligations like debt repayment or inability to pay off the current liabilities.
 Such financial distress usually occurs when the entity runs into a loss or cannot generate sufficient cash flow., fixed income securities holders will be given priority over other securities holders.

-- Interest Rate Risk: In fixed income market, interest rate risk will arise when the interest rate in the market increase but the investor will not get the benefit of the same because he will get the same amount of interest on which he has invested funds.
+- Interest Rate Risk: In a fixed income market, interest rate risk will arise when the interest rate in the market increase, but the investor will not get the benefit of the same because he will get the same amount of interest on which he has invested funds.